 This document provides information about how you can plan and host a local volunteer restoration event as a part of SER's Make a Difference Week.
-If you have questions after reviewing the information presented here, please contact info@ser.org.
+If you have questions after reviewing the information presented here, please contact madw@ser.org.

 In this document, we will be referring to the Principles in the International Principles and Standards for the Practice of Ecological Restoration, 2 ed. where applicable.
 In text, they will be represented in bold: (Principle 1), for example.
-If you are not already familiar with the Standards, please refer to the Principles and Standards for MADW and Resources sections below, or to our download page for more information.
+If you are not already familiar with the Standards, please refer to the documents available on our download page for more information.